HowlingEverett/ftr_code_test/README.md

 Since I'm using npm workspaces, you'll need npm >= 7 - the easiest way is to make sure  you're running Node 16 or above.
-Yarn workspaces will also work with older Node versions  but you'll have no lockfile so I can't guarantee the dependencies will match perfectly.
+Yarn workspaces will also work with older Node versions, but as you'll have no lockfile, I can't guarantee the dependencies will match perfectly.

 Given the correct prerequisites, install all dependencies via npm: